e-Fest returns to Minneapolis in April 2022

 Qualifying Round 2nd and 3rd Place Teams: 2nd – $2500 | 3rd – $1000

-Saturday morning will be the semi-finals (5 groups of 5 teams, each with a panel of 4 judges).
-One team from each round will advance to the afternoon championship round and a new set of judges.
-The morning sessions are closed to spectators, but the afternoon championship round will be open to watch.
+Saturday morning will feature the semi-finals round (5 groups of 5 teams, each with a panel of 4-5 judges).
+One team from each group will advance to the championship round on Saturday afternoon with a new set of judges.
+The morning finals will be closed to spectators, but the championship round will be open to watch.
 Read: Competition rules, judging guidelines, faqs.

 Social Impact Award: $10K Global Impact Award: $10K

 Teams that submit entries for e-Fest will be able to apply for consideration for two additional cash prizes, for social and global impact.
 To qualify for one or both awards, teams will provide an impact statement along with their submission.
 This impact statement should explain how the venture is mission-driven and can help move the needle in social or global contexts.
 From among the top 25 finalists considered for each award, a dedicated group of judges will review and score submissions to determine the two winners.

 NOTE: Prize amounts were adjusted on 7/15/2020.
 Championship round prizes were changed for 1st and 2nd place.

 e-Fest is presented by EIX.org and the Richard M Schulze Family Foundation.
 Our mission at EIX.org is to improve the success rates of new ventures by promoting exceptional entrepreneurship teaching and thought leadership.